Home / Blog / How To Remove Your Information From Spokeo (Step-by-Step)

 When you’re done, click Continue to move to the next step.

-3. Go To Your Report
+3. Go to Your Report

 First, you’ll see a pop-up that says Spokeo is saving your search results.
 Click the Build My Report button to move to the next step.